cheqd/product-docs/tutorials/did-registrar/create-a-resource.md

     </details>

     This response requests an `action` for you to sign the serialized payload again in a CLI.
 This is a security feature which means you are not passing your private key to the Registrar.
-Note down the serialized payload, jobId from the response
+Note down the serialized payload, jobId from the response.

 <br>